SkyGuard Cutdown

 Overview

 The SkyGuard Cut Down was developed over years of experience supporting ballooning operations for the research community.
-Designed with simplicity and reliability in mind, this device offers 16 preset time and pressure triggers to suit a variety of mission profiles.
+Designed with simplicity and reliability in mind, this device offers 16 preset time and 16 preset pressure triggers to suit a variety of mission profiles.
 Once the system detects a balloon launch, the timer activates, and the pressure trigger monitors an absolute pressure threshold for optimal cut-down timing.
+The system can also be armed at power up or arm once a launch is detected by a pressure drop.

 Unlike traditional hotwire systems, SkyGuard’s innovative mechanical release eliminates the risk of fire and simplifies rigging.
 Arming and resetting the device is quick and safe, taking only seconds.
 Housed in a durable 3D-printed enclosure with clear acrylic front and back panels, it allows easy visibility of status LEDs at a glance.
 All you need to get started is a 9-volt battery!